 However, somewhat ironically and atypical to my luck is Mister Jinx walked on board all my hard work, and literally a few days before l was readying myself to deliver 250 brochures, the company went into the hands of the administrators!!

 Which was a bit of a pisser!

-Now Kleeneze is just a business, to me it was just going to be a job, and potentially a relatively good income earner – it works on the ethos of you get out what you put in, and to a robot like me, that was a no brainer, l could work the hours l wanted and reap the rewards of my labours.
+Now Kleeneze was just a business, to me it was just going to be a job, and potentially a relatively good income earner – it worked on the ethos of you get out what you put in, and to a robot like me, that was a no brainer, l could work the hours l wanted and reap the rewards of my labours.
 So to lose it was somewhat annoying, as l need to produce an income to keep the 3’s at bay ‘food in stomach, roof overhead and bills paid’, like most people.